 I am a 53 year old professional aviator.
 I have spent many thousands of dollars and sunglasses over the years.
 Nothing has come close to what Method Seven has come up with.
 The optics and clarity are incredible.
 I have never "seen" anything like it.
 The temples fit underneath the headset better than anything I've ever experienced.
 The quality and customer service is second to none.
 It is true that you get what you pay for.
 You won't go wrong with this choice!

-Our darkest offering, transmitting 9% VLT of available light and yet your flight deck can still be rendered in sharp detail.
-Perfect for flying west, chasing the sun or in very exposed cockpits
+Our darkest offerings, the SKY9 and FLT9, transmit 9% VLT of available light.
+Yet you can still render your flight deck--or your iPad--in sharp detail.
+Perfect for flying west, chasing the sun or in very exposed cockpits.

-The SKY 18 Lens transmits 18% VLT of available light and is a great choice for general and mixed conditions
+The FLT15 and SKY18 Lens transmit 15% and 18% of available light, respectively.
+These medium-tint lenses are a great choice for general and mixed conditions.

-Lets in lots of light, but still protects and takes the edge off.
-Perfect for pilots whose eyes require more light or for darker cockpits; even for pilots who typically don’t wear or frequently take off their sunglasses during flight.
-SKY 30 can stay on all day, in all conditions, even on the jetway
+For darker cockpits and pilots whose eyes require more light, the SKY30 and FLT 24 lenses allow for high levels of light transmission with unparalleled comfort and protection.
+Pilots who typically don’t wear or frequently take off their sunglasses during flight find that these lenses can stay on all day, in all conditions, even on the jetway.